1817–1824 cholera pandemic: Racism and xenophobia

-According to historian Samuel Kohn, epidemics in antiquity often brought people of a society together.
-However, some diseases such as cholera produced rather the opposite, triggering blame and even violence against those perceived as being from regions infected with the disease.
-Often times, fear of cholera outbreaks would lead to increased racial tensions.
+According to historian Samuel Kohn, in antiquity, epidemics frequently brought members of a society together.
+However, some diseases such as cholera produced the opposite result, triggering blame and even violence against those people who were perceived as being from regions in which people were believed to be infected with the disease.
+Oftentimes, fear of cholera outbreaks would lead to increased racial tensions.
 The cholera pandemic's origin in India led to a rise in anti-Asian sentiment, especially towards Indian people and culture, in the West during the initial outbreak and following more outbreaks decades later.
 The disease was subsequently associated with Asia and South Asia, in particular, was seen as in some way to blame for cholera.
 Derision towards Indian cultural practices, especially Hindu pilgrimages, and hygiene following the initial outbreak were reported.
 Speaking about the anti-Asian sentiment that rose after the outbreak, British historian David Arnold wrote that "the Indian origins of cholera and its almost global dissemination from Bengal made the disease a convenient symbol for much that the west feared or despised about a society so different from its own".
 Medical professionals of the time were also noted for relying on moral judgments and generalizations of Indian people on pilgrimages.
 The sanitary commissioner of Bengal, David Smith, wrote that "the human mind can scarcely sink lower than it has done in connection with the appalling degeneration of idol-worship at Pooree".
 During the outbreak, the colonial authorities launched inquiries into the medical conditions of South Asian people on pilgrimages and eventually classified pilgrims as a "dangerous class" due their belief that many pilgrims were infected with cholera, placing them under surveillance.
 Historian Christopher Hamlin noted that European physicians attempted to distinguish the "new" strain of Asiatic cholera from the "old" strain, and that evidence for a Bengali origin of the pandemic were often based on 19th-century accounts which were "steeped in biases" against Hindu and Indian culture in general.